Introduction: Slave Trigger Flash

 6. a hotshoe with cable connection for the flash

 7. a black plastic flash foot

-8. a USB cable with at least one A-male connector
+8. a USB cable with a type A male connector

 9. a piece of MDF wood 12 mm